aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 <td>SourceAmsPort</td>
 <td>The ADS port number.
 ADS devices in the TwinCAT network are identified by an AMS network address and a port number.</td>
 <td>Integer</td>
-<td>The following decimal port numbers are invariantly defined on each TwinCAT single system.
+<td>The following decimal port numbers are invariant defined on each TwinCAT single system.

 - Runtime system 1: 851 (in TwinCAT 2: 801)
 - Runtime system 2: 852 (in TwinCAT 2: 811)